 • Master of Advanced Study (MAS) in Global Affairs

-The school also awards joint degrees in public health, law, management, forestry, and environmental studies.
+The Jackson Institute also awards joint degrees in public health, law, management, forestry, and environmental studies.

-Regular Application and Financial Aid/Scholarships: January 2, 2021
+Regular Application (with fee) and Financial Aid/Scholarships: January 2, 2022

-Standardized Exam Scores: A GRE is required for the MA program but not the MAS.
+Standardized Exam Scores: A GRE is required for the MPP, but not the MAS.